MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/orchestrator-integration-toolkit-overview.md

 #### Integration Pack Wizard

--   Fixed an issue where the files from an IP were not removed when the IP was uninstalled.
+-   Fixed an issue where the files from an IP weren't removed when the IP was uninstalled.

 ::: moniker-end